oneminch/Notes/Next.js.md

     - In dev mode, it runs on every request.

 > [!important]
-> Because `getStaticProps` meant to be run at build time, data that’s only available during request time, such as query parameters or HTTP headers, are not accessible.
+> Because `getStaticProps` is meant to be executed at build time, data that’s only available during request time, such as query parameters or HTTP headers, are not accessible.

 ```js
 export default function HomePage({ data }) { ... }